nuvla/deployment/swarm/README.md

     docker network create --driver=overlay traefik-public

 The name "traefik-public" is hardcoded in many of the docker-compose files.
-If you want to use a different name, you'll need to updates those files.
+If you want to use a different name, you'll need to update those files.

 ## Deploy Traefik